 Caseload size is one of the most important factors affecting job performance.
-Generally, a caseload of up to 1:75 is considered optimum for the reasons stated above, but few case management agencies have caseloads at this level.
-Limiting caseload below 75 clients is encouraged, but caseloads are generally 75 or above.
-When caseloads increase above 75 clients, the nature of the case manager's role may change in the following ways:
+Generally, a caseload of up to 1:75 is considered optimum for the reasons stated above.
+However, only a but few case management agencies have caseloads at this level.
+RW agencies are encouraged to have caseloads below 75.
+Unfortunately, caseloads are generally higher than 75; caseload size greater than 75 clients, the nature of the case manager's role may change in the following ways: